 Plan routes around central access windows, traffic peaks and loading distances in Cardiff to reduce carry time and keep overall moving time under control.
+If you are planning a move, this is usually the most useful way to think about it.

 Residential zones near the centre often require permits or suspensions.
 Arrange visitor permits where allowed, or request a bay suspension in advance so the van can work directly outside and reduce carry distance.

-Example 3: Office move near St David’s: managed building access requires a dock slot and goods-lift booking; align arrival to the lift window and hold a secondary route if a city-centre lane closure is posted that morning.
+Example 3: Office move near St David’s.
+Managed building access requires a dock slot and goods-lift booking; align arrival to the lift window and hold a secondary route if a city-centre lane closure is posted that morning.

-Example 4: City-centre apartment to Grangetown on a rugby match day: check event closures, approach from the side away from the stadium, add a buffer to the schedule and pre-agree a side-street loading point if the primary bay is occupied.
+Example 4: City-centre apartment to Grangetown on a rugby match day.
+Check event closures, approach from the side away from the stadium, add a buffer to the schedule and pre-agree a side-street loading point if the primary bay is occupied.

-Example 5: Cardiff Bay high-rise with height-bar dock: swap to a lower-height van, pre-measure furniture against lift capacity, and split loads so the van cycles within the booked dock window without overruns.
+Example 5: Cardiff Bay high-rise with height-bar dock.
+Swap to a lower-height van, pre-measure furniture against lift capacity, and split loads so the van cycles within the booked dock window without overruns.

 Street layouts and loading rules vary across Cardiff, so confirm bay times, carry distances and turning space for your specific neighbourhood before finalising routes.